Learning from the past in an irreversible investment problem: Introduction

 where $r$ is a known discount rate.

-We note that there are problems in the above problem formulation, as the information available to the investor depends on the control process $U_t$, which in turn should depend on the available information.
-Also, the continuous formulation \eqref{introdiffusioneq}--\eqref{introvalueftion} is challenging as it leads to rather involved regularity considerations along the curved boundary.
-Instead of formulating this problem precisely, in order to gain mathematical tractability and to focus our efforts on the study of the learning-from-the-past effect, we choose to study a discrete version of the above control problem.
+Intuitively, such a problem is solved by finding a suitable stopping boundary.
+However, we note that there are problems in the above problem formulation as the information available to the investor depends on the control process $U_t$, which in turn should depend on the available information, creating a circular feedback between the observation process and admissible controls adapted to it.
+Also, the continuous formulation is challenging as it leads to rather involved regularity considerations along the curved boundary.
+Instead of formulating this problem precisely, in order to gain mathematical tractability and to focus our efforts on the study of the learning-from-the-past effect, we choose to study a discrete version of the problem.

-In particular, we restrict the possible investment levels to only attain discrete values, i.e. $U_t\in\{u_0,u_1,\ldots,u_N\}$ with $\{u_n\}_{n=0}^N$ decreasing, $u_N=0$, and $u_0=1$.
-Note that the index $n$ in $u_n$ indicates that there are $n$ remaining investment possibilities, so $u_N$ is the initial level of investment and $u_0$ is the investment level after the last possible investment.
-Under such restriction, the control problem collapses into a multiple stopping problem.
-That is, based on the additional information provided by the learning-from-the-past effect, the investor seeks a sequence of investment times $\{\tau_n\}_{n=1}^N$ in order to optimize
+In particular, we restrict the possible investment levels to only attain discrete values so that $U_t\in\{u_0,u_1,\ldots,u_N\}$ with $\{u_n\}_{n=0}^N$ decreasing, $u_N=0$, and $u_0=1$.
+Here the index $n$ in $u_n$ indicates that there are $n$ remaining investment possibilities, so $u_N$ is the initial level of investment and $u_0$ is the investment level after the last possible investment.
+Under such restriction, the control problem described in~\eqref{introdiffusioneq}--\eqref{introvalueftion} collapses into a stopping problem.
+The investor seeks a sequence of investment times $\{\tau_n\}_{n=1}^N$ in order to optimize